 C. The basis of His predestination is His sovereign pleasure.
 That's what the end of verse 5 says, "In love he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will."
 On what basis did the Father predestine to adopt His sons and daughters?
 Was it because of something He anticipated they would do?
-Was it because He knew they would believe in Him, and so He responded to their anticipated belief?
 Did He choose them because He knew that they would first choose Him?

 No, not according to 1 John 4:10, "This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins."

-So on what basis did the Father set His affection on us, beloved?
+So on what basis did the Father set His affection on us?
 Why did He choose to adopt us into His family?
 Paul says He did it in accordance with his pleasure and will.
 In other words, He did it because it pleased Him to do it, uninfluenced by any external influence.
 He predestined us to sonship on the basis of His own pleasure and will.